 language: this parameter is a string that specifies which output language this verbatim text should be output for.
 The default value of this parameter is "" which will match any output language.
-The other values that have meaning for CoreDX DDS are "c", "c++", "java", and "csharp".
+The other values that have meaning for CoreDX DDS are "c", "c++", "java", "csharp", "", and "comment".